NaroaCS/AutonomousBicycleSimulation/docs/docs/Users/results.md

 ## Logging

-The <code>app.log</code> file saves the log of the actions
+The <code>app.log</code> file saves the log of the actions.

-:::danger Review
+:::note Review
 Do we have the app.log active?
 How do we activate/deactivate?
+The logging can be activated and deactivated on the Results.py file, commenting out the *self.setup_log()* command.
+We could take this parameter up to the SimulationEngine to be easier to change.
 :::